dzufferey/psync/README.md

   //graceful shutdown
   rt.shutdown
 ```
-A given `RunTime` can run many instances in parallel.
+A given `RunTime` can run many instances and algorithms in parallel.
 However, the ID must be different for each instance.

 Complete working examples are located in `src/test/scala/example`.